Covid – 19 update, We’re coasteering!!!

 Thanks to the efforts of well, everybody, we’re now able to coasteer!
 We’re running from the 1st of April!
 Initially we’re going to limit numbers on our coasteers (in line with government advice and regulations) but with the situation in continous review that’ll probably change soon.

 Bookings are flying in for the whole summer so if you’re planning to come coasteering, give us a shout ASAP!

-Just in case things get weird again – any deposits made for bookings that are consequently scuppered by Covid are fully refundable.
+Just in case things get weird again – any payments or deposits made for bookings that are consequently scuppered by Covid restrictions are fully refundable.

 For the foreseeable, we’ll be taking all reasonable steps to minimise the risk of CV-19 transmission and we urge you to do the same – including letting us know if you or other participants have experienced symptoms or been in contact with anyone who has.

 Please call 07880 746 892 for more information

 Group discounts available – please enquire.